BND Hamburger Icon

 Trip optimization

 Driver fatigue is one of the leading causes of accidents among major fleet carriers.
 The longer your drivers are on the road, the more prone they are to accidents.
 More important, the longer your trucks and fleets are active, the more potential there is for problems.
 Efficient routing is the backbone of driver safety.
-While scorecards and other reporting tools are good ways to actively measure and coach drivers on their performance to achieve safety goals, route planning is a passive way to set up your drivers for success.
+While scorecards and other reporting tools are good ways to measure and coach drivers actively on their performance to achieve safety goals, route planning is a passive way to set up your drivers for success.

 It’s essential to analyze fleet movements and assess the best ways to improve efficiency, especially on repeat routes and continued deliveries.
-This can mean planning alternative routes around busy areas where accidents are likely to occur, streamlining existing routes to create a more direct path to a destination, and prioritizing certain drivers and vehicles on challenging or confusing routes.
+This can mean planning alternative routes around busy areas where accidents are likely to occur, streamlining existing routes to create a more direct path to a destination and prioritizing certain drivers and vehicles on challenging or confusing routes.

 Real-time coaching